OneEase/Website/docs/easelock/app.md

 * Assign a unique Packet Number (PN) to each packet in incremental order.
 * For the first packet, set the MSB of Sequence Number (SN) to 1 and the rest of 7 LSB to MPS, set the Packet Length (PL) to the total length of all packets.
 * For subsequent packets, set the MSB of Sequence Number (SN) to 0 and the rest of 7 LSB to a decreasing value starting from MPS minus 1 (e.g., 0x1F, 0x1E, ..., 0x1) and the Packet Length (PL) to the length of the packet payload.
+* For the first packet, calculate the Checksum (CK) for all packets using a checksum algorithm CRC-16.
-* Calculate the Checksum (CK) for each packet using a checksum algorithm CRC-16.
+* For subsequent packets, calculate the Checksum (CK) for each packet using a checksum algorithm CRC-16.
 * Construct the packet header using the PN, SN, MT,MS and CK fields.
 * Transmit each packet over Bluetooth.